73rd Primetime Emmy Awards: Winners and nominees

 The nominations for the 73rd Primetime Emmy Awards were announced on July 13, 2021, by Ron and Jasmine Cephas Jones via a virtual event.
 Including nominations at the 73rd Primetime Creative Arts Emmy Awards, The Crown and The Mandalorian tied for the most nominations, with 24 each.
 HBO and HBO Max received a combined 130 nominations, making them the most-nominated network, ahead of Netflix by only one nomination.
 Ted Lasso became the most-nominated first-year comedy series in the awards' history with 20 nominations; the Apple TV+ sports comedy surpassed the record held by the Fox musical comedy-drama Glee, which received 19 nominations in 2010.
 Michaela Jaé Rodriguez of the series Pose became the first transgender person to be nominated for a major acting Emmy Award.
-Additionally, 43 non-Anglo actors received nominations for acting, besting the previous record of 36.
+Additionally, 43 non-White actors received nominations for acting, besting the previous record of 36.

 The winners were announced on September 19, following the Creative Arts Emmys on September 11 and 12.
 The Crown and The Queen's Gambit led all series with 11 wins each.
 The two shows gave Netflix its first series wins after 30 previous nominations for comedy, drama, and limited series dating back to 2013.
 The Crown won all seven drama categories at the main ceremony, becoming the first show to sweep the major drama categories.
 It also became just the third show to complete a sweep of the major categories, following Angels in America as a limited series in 2004 and Schitt's Creek as a comedy in 2020.
 The Queen's Gambit became the first web series to win Outstanding Limited or Anthology Series.
 Netflix led all platforms with 44 wins, marking the first time it won more awards than any other network or platform and tying the record set by CBS in 1974 for the most wins by a network in a year.
 The fourth season of The Handmaid's Tale was nominated for 21 awards but did not win any, breaking Mad Men's record of 17 nomination losses in 2012 for the largest "shutout" in Emmys history.